SKELTON GREEN INFANTS/JUNIOR SCHOOL.

-The interview with Mr J T Wharton, of Skelton Castle, was not entirely without result, for he enquired whether a reduction of 2 pence per tone would not be a relief to the mine owners.
+The interview with Mr J T Wharton, of Skelton Castle, was not entirely without result, for he enquired whether a reduction of 2 pence per ton would not be a relief to the Mine owners.

 The retiring members are Messrs S Emmerson and G Robinson for Skelton North Ward.
 Messrs G Taylor and M Hall for Brotton Ward.
 Mr Stockdale for Skelton South Ward.
 Mr R P Petch for Moorsholm and Mr M Blackett for Kilton Ward.

 At the School Board the subject of giving prizes for attendance and proficiency was discussed.

 Mr Charlton proposed and Mr Brighton seconded "that for the purpose of adjudging the winners each percentage of attendance counts as one mark and the pass in each subject, reading, writing and arithmetic counts 32 marks.